Web Site of Robert John Morton

 We know that light appears to behave as a wave while in transit but that atoms both absorb and release electromagnetic energy in discrete packets or quanta.

 We must therefore consider what really causes the quantizing of the energy that is absorbed and released by an atom.
 Is it the fundamental fabric of space-time that constrains light (electromagnetic energy) into discrete quanta or packets during transit?
 Or is the apparent packaging caused by the way in which the atom itself does the absorbing and releasing of electromagnetic energy?
-Is the size of the quantum - and hence Plank's constant and the frequency of the radiation - solely to do with the structure and mechanics of the atom?
+Is the size of the quantum - and hence Planck's constant and the frequency of the radiation - solely to do with the structure and mechanics of the atom itself?

 We must also consider another very important issue.
 We cannot view the passage of a single quantum of electromagnetic energy, released by an atom, from its source to its destination.
 Neither can we consider such a quantum in isolation.

 We can only observe the secondary cumulative effect of a vast number of sources and sinks collectively emitting and absorbing a vast number of such quanta of electromagnetic energy.

 Rather than travelling separately and intactly as an independent photon-particle, each quantum of electromagnetic energy, emitted by each atom, could be simply like a drip of water added to an ocean.
 Once in the ocean, a drip loses its individuality.
 It becomes an indistinguishable part of the ocean.
 A quantum of electromagnetic energy, released by an atom, could therefore lose its individuality, becoming simply a minuscule contribution to the local electromagnetic field flux.
 Conversely, when an atom absorbs a quantum of electromagnetic energy, it could be simply taking, from the local electromagnetic flux, the amount of energy it needs to raise itself to a higher energy-state.
 It absorbs a drip from the electromagnetic ocean.